feiltom/alfix/README.md

 * a modern web browser (firefox >= 49)

+Do not expose Alfix to the public internet!
+It is not written to even try to be secure in any way, and almost certainly have no permission to share the eLearn content to anybody else.

 ## Installation ##

 Replace `<path-to-cd>` with the path your CD or iso-image is mounted.